-MJE reported total comprehensive income of US\$34.2 million for the year ended December 31, 2022 representing an increase of 146% or US\$20.3 million due to solid overall performances on the managed Jamaican equities portfolio.
+For the year ended December 31, 2022, the Company recorded significant improvements in total comprehensive income totalling US\$34.2 million, compared to a total comprehensive income of US\$13.9 million for the corresponding period in 2021, an increase of US\$20.3 million or 146%.
+This was due mainly to solid overall performances on the managed Jamaican equities portfolio.